Dr Anthony Fauci advises Australia to make jab rollout top priority

 It is now among the world leaders in a different statistic – vaccinations per capita.

-Australia on the other hand fell 3.3 million short of a target to fully vaccinate 4 million people by the end of March, then completely discarded its vaccine rollout timetable after receiving updated medical advice on the AstraZeneca jab.
+Australia, on the other hand, fell 3.3 million short of a target to fully vaccinate four million people by the end of March.
+The federal government then discarded its vaccine rollout targets altogether after receiving updated medical advice on the AstraZeneca jab.

-Dr Fauci’s advice to Australia, which has administered about 1.29 million vaccine doses, is to make the rollout the “highest priority” and to make it equitable.
+Dr Fauci’s advice to Australia, which has so far administered about 1.29 million vaccine doses, is to make the rollout the “highest priority” and to make it equitable.

 Retired physicians, military personnel, nurses and medical students – as many vaccinators as possible – are out in the field.